Atrakit Logo

 Paragraph structure and spacing

-Heading levels — rendered larger and bold
+Headings — rendered larger and bold

-Automatic page breaks based on content length
+Page breaks based on content length

-Images and embedded graphics
+Images and embedded graphics are not included

-Multi-column layouts — flattened to single column
+Multi column layouts get flattened to single column

-Custom fonts — replaced with standard PDF font
+Custom fonts get replaced with standard font

 Privacy — Your Document Never Leaves Your Device